tati-su/Pacman-Project/README.md

 # Pacman-Project
-Assignment for MITxPro coding bootcamp
+Assignment for MITxPro coding bootcamp in Javascript